georgringer/news/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

             plugin.tx_news.settings.offset = 3

          Define the offset.
 If set to e.g. 2, the first 2 records are not shown.
-This is especially useful in combination with multiple plugins on the same page and the setting “Max records displayed”.
+This is especially useful in combination with multiple plugins on the same page and the setting :guilabel:`Max records displayed`.
    Default
          (none)